jzhousz/iano/SynapseCounter_TopoMap/ThreeDSynapseCounter/readme.txt

 10) Click "OK" to run the annotator.
 On larger images, completion time of the Annotation step may be very long.

+TIP: execute IJ.jar from the command line to add more than IJ supported ram as well as see biocat output
+     for diagnosing chain behavior.
+	java -Xms4g -jar IJ.jar